bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

     return [DefaultInfo(files = depset([out]))]
 ```

-We'll look at the `DefaultInfo` and `depset` functions later.
-For now, just
+Look at the `DefaultInfo` and `depset` functions later.
+For now,
 assume that the last line is the way to choose the outputs of a rule.

-Let's run
-Bazel:
+Now, run Bazel:

 ```
 $ bazel build bin1